dbeitel-opentitan/opentitan/hw/ip/dma/doc/theory_of_operation.md

 DMA requests are initiated by the system software (or SoC firmware agent) through the appropriately defined [*DOE mailbox objects*](#kix.9zytzm6px4vu).
-Completion status of the DMA operation to the original requested is done via the DOE response object mechanism
+Completion status of the DMA operation to the original requested is done via the DOE response object mechanism.

 ### DMAC Clear Status Register